 \section{Conclusion and Discussion}

 In this work, we explore a mixup method with data extrapolation.
-We propose a weight generation policy named FGMix, which computes instance weights based on gradients and learns towards flatter minima.
+We propose a weight generation policy, FGMix, that computes instance weights from gradients and learns toward flatter minima.
 We also employ an adversarial loss for regularization.
-Extensive experiments on the DomainBed benchmark demonstrates FGMix's effectiveness.
-Perhaps the major limitation of FGMix is the large variance caused by data extrapolation, as we lack strategies to direct the extrapolation towards the expected region.
-In the future, we will consider exploiting the domain-specific information as well as the source domain relations to design a more effective extrapolation strategy.\
+Extensive experiments on the DomainBed benchmark demonstrate FGMix's effectiveness.
+Perhaps the major limitation of FGMix is the large variance caused by data extrapolation, as we lack strategies to guide extrapolation toward the expected region.
+In the future, we will consider exploiting domain-specific information and relationships among the source domains to design a more effective extrapolation strategy.\